 Tips for Making Healthier Restaurant Choices

 Before meeting friends or family at a restaurant, have a healthy snack at home.
-You can stave off cravings, and reduce hunger, by eating an apple or a banana 30 minutes before you leave.
+You can stave off cravings and reduce hunger by eating an apple or a banana 30 minutes before you leave.

-1. Do Your Homework on Restaurant Options
+2. Do Your Homework on Restaurant Options

-Most restaurants have their menu readily available online and some even have nutrition charts posted on their websites.
-You can also call the restaurant, and ask if they have healthy or low-fat meals available.
+Most restaurants have their menu readily available online, and some even have nutrition charts posted on their websites.
+You can also call the restaurant and ask if they have healthy or low-fat meals available.

 You can also ask for a child-sized portion at many restaurants.
 Some restaurants, including Olive Garden, allow diners to order a lunch portion for dinner.
 Most restaurants offer oversized portions, so order a lunch-sized portion or a children’s meal to save money and stay on track with your healthy eating plan.

-3. Go to Independently Owned Restaurants
+4. Go to Independently Owned Restaurants

-4. Practice Moderation
+5. Practice Moderation

-Restaurants serve you more food than you actually need.
+Restaurants often serve you more food than you need.
 Try to practice moderation whenever you dine out, and don’t feel pressured to eat everything.
 Resist bread, soup, and dessert, and eat more salad instead.

-5. Try Mediterranean Restaurants
+6. Try Mediterranean Restaurants

-The food is high in protein, and inexpensive, especially if you order appetizer portions instead of full meals.
+The food is high in protein and inexpensive, especially if you order appetizer portions instead of full meals.
 Always verify calorie counts online or in a restaurant before ordering your meal.